 Schumacher's record of 22 hat-tricks, or grand slams, was largely cemented during his five dominant championship-winning seasons at Ferrari from 2000 to 2004.
 Similarly, Hamilton has achieved 12 during the hybrid era.

 It's a difficult record to surpass as it requires Hamilton to not only have a dominant car underneath him for the remainder of his contract but to also string together a series of near-perfect weekends - not as easy as it sounds.
-Just this weekend, a 15th hat-trick was robbed from him by Vettel securing fastest lap on the final tour of Suzuka.
+Just recently, a 15th hat-trick was robbed from him by Vettel securing fastest lap on the final tour of Suzuka.

 GRAND PRIX PODIUMS